Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsubsection{CPU Usage Analysis}

 Figure~\ref{fig:cpu_usage} compares the CPU usage of AutoDRL-IDS and DeepEdgeIDS at the edge.
-AutoDRL-IDS consistently consumes less CPU usage, maintaining a median usage of around 25\%, while DeepEdge-IDS averages 35\%.
-This difference reflects the adaptive processing overhead of DeepEdgeIDS, which continuously extracts features and updates policies to maintain high responsiveness in the face of dynamic DDoS attacks.
-In contrast, AutoDRL-IDS leverages pre-trained policies and operates more efficiently, resulting in reduced computation and greater consistency under varying network loads.\\
+AutoDRL-IDS consistently requires lower CPU utilization, maintaining a median usage of around 25\%, while DeepEdgeIDS averages around 35\%.
+This difference reflects the adaptive processing overhead of DeepEdgeIDS, which continuously extracts features and updates policies to maintain high responsiveness amid dynamic DDoS attacks.
+In contrast, AutoDRL-IDS leverages pre-trained policies and operates more efficiently, resulting in lower computational cost and greater consistency across varying network loads.\\

 The ANOVA results in Table~\ref{tab:anova_cpu_usage} confirm a statistically significant difference in CPU usage between the two DRL-based IDS.
 The F-statistic (9.78) and P-value \( p < 0.05 \) indicate that this difference is statistically significant, with AutoDRL-IDS demonstrating greater computational efficiency.
 However, both models maintain CPU usage within acceptable limits for edge gateways, ensuring smooth real-time operation.
-Although DeepEdgeIDS exhibits higher CPU usage, this trade-off directly contributes to its adaptability and precision when facing unpredictable and zero-day attack patterns.
-The observed variation in CPU usage also highlights its ability to dynamically allocate processing resources as network demands fluctuate, a behavior that is advantageous for DRL-based IDS operating at the edge.
+Although DeepEdgeIDS exhibits higher CPU usage, this trade-off directly contributes to its adaptability, rapid per-decision response, and precision in the face of unpredictable and zero-day attack patterns.
+The observed variation in CPU usage also highlights its ability to dynamically allocate processing resources in response to fluctuating network demands, an advantage for DRL-based IDS operating at the edge.